AdobeDocs/experience-manager-document-security.en/help/using/aem-document-security-extension-help/using-aem-document-security-extension-for-microsoft-office.md

 >
 >[Introduction to AEM Document Security Extension for Microsoft Office](../document-security-extension-microsoft-office.md) {#introduction-to-aem-document-security-extension-for-microsoft-office}
 >
->Using document Security Extension for Microsoft Office, you can apply predefined confidentiality settings to your Microsoft Office files.
+>Using the Document Security Extension for Microsoft Office, you can apply predefined confidentiality settings to your Microsoft Office files.

 >[!NOTE]
 >